Junior Stage Auditions

 Rehearsal Schedule

-Rehearsals will be held twice per week on Tuesdays and Fridays from 5:15pm-8:30pm.
-The first rehearsal will be on Friday, May 2nd.
+Rehearsals will be held twice per week on Tuesdays and Fridays from 5:15pm-8:30pm, starting December 30th.

 Rehearsals may increase in frequency, depending on need, as we get closer to the show.
 The cast will have advance notice of any scheduling changes.